Task #80014

 The test itself is therefore correct, but the underlying extbase query parser is the problem.

-Updated by Morton Jonuschat about 7 years ago
+Updated by Morton Jonuschat over 7 years ago

 In this situation DISTINCT and GROUP BY are identical and the behavior after the fix is not a regression but by design of the standard.
 It only ever worked because ONLY_FULL_GROUP_BY was not enabled by default.